team-automatique/autoapi-js/README.md

 ##### Build TypeScript and JavaScript functions automatically into a REST API

+###### Note: it is _HIGHLY_ recommended that you use TypeScript.
+The TypeChecking available will let you produce a much more reliable and better documented API

 ### Installing

 This package can be added to an existing Node project via the command